nehajavalagi/nehajavalagi.github.io/posts/_posts/2016-09-24-poetry-in-a-dress.markdown

 tags: design
 ---

+_When I decided to create a logo for myself, I had to understand what my essence was.
+What should my logo say about me?
+Well, I decided to let my words do the talking!_

 *(Word cloud generated using python nltk and Word Cloud library.
 Words have been taken from all my online published content)*

 I am poetry in a dress.